It is based on the twelve-point priority list released by the UK government, which you can view here.

 UK vaccination updates

-On 9 January 2021, the Queen and the Duke of Edinburgh received their first doses of COVID-19 vaccine at Windsor Castle.
+The Queen and the Duke of Edinburgh have received their first doses of COVID-19 vaccine at Windsor Castle.
 Aged 94 and 99, respectively, they definitely qualify to be two of the 1.5 million people who have now had their first dose of vaccine.
 This news will help build confidence in COVID vaccines and increase the uptake rate.

-On 30 December 2020, the second COVID-19 vaccine was approved for emergency use in the UK.
+The second COVID-19 vaccine is approved for emergency use in the UK.
 This vaccine is easier to handle (can be stored at normal fridge temperatures - 2-8 °C) and the UK government has ordered a total of 100 million doses.
 The other big change is that while still requiring two doses to get full, long-term protection, these doses can be between four and 12 weeks apart.
 That means more people can get at least some protection in the short term.